 My research has been used by development finance institutions and recipient governments to inform policy, and to adaptively course-correct ongoing investments and programs.
 My work has been featured in media outlets including BBC, Forbes, NPR, The Economist and The Guardian.

-I received a PhD in Environment and Development Economics from Duke University.
+I received a PhD in Environment and Development Economics from Duke University in 2011.

 I can be reached at sbalasubramanya[at]worldbank[dot]org.